The International Trade Blog International Sales & Marketing

 The incorrect use of Incoterms results from misunderstanding the shipping terms existing in the United States.
 We have trade terms defined in the Uniform Commercial Code (UCC), which still remain valid for domestic trade and to the best of my knowledge, have never been translated into another language.
 Some American companies are opting out of the UCC and using Incoterms for domestic trade as well.

 For international use, we have another set of terms: Incoterms 2020 (INternational COmmercial TERMS).
-If you aren't yet familiar with Incoterms, check out the article, The Beginner's Introduction to Incoterms.
+If you aren't yet familiar with Incoterms, check out the article, An Introduction to Incoterms.

 The following are several true stories that illustrate the gaffes that can happen when Incoterms are used without properly thinking through the ramifications.

 Exporters naturally gravitate to the Incoterm, Ex Works, because they think it’s the easiest path with the least risk.
 After all, what can be easier than saying to the buyer, "The goods are at my back (or front) door, come and get them?"

 A Colorado company received a large order from an overseas buyer.
 Since the company was eager to accept this large order, it offered a steep discount on the Ex Works price quote.
 The buyer quickly agreed, but soon after delivery the exporter found these goods selling at discounted prices in a chain of U.S. retail stores, which was sabotaging their own sales.

 Unknown to the naïve exporter, the Ex Works term does not require the buyer to export the goods at all, and diversion becomes a real risk.
 They learned an expensive lesson.
 The company had to buy back their own under-priced merchandise off the shelves to avoid competing with their own domestic products.

 Another exporter received a letter of credit with the anticipated price quote, Ex Works.
 However, the letter of credit required an on-board ocean bill of lading from Oakland, California, to be presented to the bank before it released the payment.